A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Introduction

 \section{Introduction}

 Let $\CM_{g,n}^{rt}$ be the moduli space of stable $n$-pointed curves of genus $g>1$ with rational tails.
 This space is a partial compactification of the space $\CM_{g,n}$, classifying smooth curves of genus $g$ together with $n$ ordered distinct points.
-It sits inside the Deligne-Mumford compactification $\MM_{g,n}$ of $\CM_{g,n}$.
+It sits inside the Deligne-Mumford compactification $\MM_{g,n}$ of $\CM_{g,n}$, which classifies all stable $n$-pointed curves of genus $g$.
 We also consider the space $\CC_g^n$ classifying smooth curves of genus $g$ with not necessarily distinct $n$ ordered points.
 There is a natural proper map from $\CM_{g,n}^{rt}$ to $\CC_g^n$ which contracts all rational components.
 Tautological classes on these spaces are natural algebraic cycles reflecting the geometry of curves.
 Their definition and analysis on $\CM_g$ and $\MM_g$ was started by Mumford in the seminal paper \cite{M}.
 These were later generalized to pointed spaces by Faber and Pandharipande \cite{FP2}.
-In this short note we study the connection between tautological classes on $\CM_{g,n}^{rt}$ and $\CC_g^n$.
+In this short note we study the connection between tautological classes on $\CC_g^n$ and $\CM_{g,n}^{rt}$.
 We show that there is a natural filtration on the tautological ring of $\CM_{g,n}^{rt}$ consisting of $g-2+n$ steps.
-A conjectural dictionary between tautological relations on $\CM_{g,n}^{rt}$ and $\CC_g^n$ is presented.
-Our conjecture predicts that the space of relations in $R^*(\CM_{g,n}^{rt})$ is generated by relations in $R^*(\CC_g^n)$ together with a class of relations obtained from the geometry of blow-ups.
-This conjecture is equivalent to the the independence of certain tautological classes in Chow.
+A conjectural dictionary between tautological relations on $\CC_g^n$ and $\CM_{g,n}^{rt}$ is presented.
 We prove the analogue version of our conjecture for the Gorenstein quotients of tautological rings.
+It is well-known that the tautological group of $\CM_{g,n}^{rt}$ is one dimensional in degree $g-2+n$ and it vanishes in higher degrees.
+In \cite{GV2} the authors predicted that these should be deductible from the main theorem of Looijenga \cite{L}.
+We show that both statements follow from the result of Looijenga on $\CC_g^n$ and a result of Faber.

 \begin{con} We consider algebraic cycles modulo rational equivalence.
 All Chow groups are taken with $\QQ$-coefficients. \end{con}